shaswatbhai12/PDF-Merger/README.md

 # PDF Merger

 A sleek web application for merging multiple PDF files into a single document.
-Built with Flask and featuring a modern dark interface.
+Built with Next.js and featuring a modern dark interface.

 ## Features